 190 In 2017, UNAMA documented 53 civilian casualties (15 deaths and 38 injured) caused by cross-border shelling.
-In 2018, UNAMA documented an additional six civilian casualties (one death and five injured) from five incidents involving shooting by Pakistani Military Forces, compared with one such incident in 2017 resulting in 10 civilian casualties (two deaths and eight injured).
+In 2018, UNAMA documented an additional two incidents of cross-border shelling that caused damages to civilian property and livestock, without causing civilian casualties.
+Next to incidents of cross-border shelling, UNAMA attributed 11 civilian casualties (two deaths and nine injured) from eight incidents involving other types of ground engagements to Pakistani Military Forces, compared with one such incident in 2017 resulting in 10 civilian casualties (two deaths and eight injured).